 We all have our stories.
 The ones we’ve been telling ourselves (sometimes for years) about who we are, what we’re capable of, where we’re headed, and how the world sees us.
 Take an honest assessment of the stories you’ve been telling yourself about yourself, and consider: Is this story kind?
 Does the overwhelming evidence suggest this story is true?
 Is this story necessary for my survival?
 If the answer to any of these is No… you know what to do.

-Cheers to how far you’ve come in 2018, and cheers to a new year of wellness in 2019!
+Cheers to how much you’ve grown in 2020, and cheers to a new year of wellness in 2021!

 Enjoy this post?
 You might also like: